Religious Studies Center: History

-In 2001, the dean of Religious Education, Andrew C. Skinner, asked Richard D. Draper to reorganize the center with Holzapfel as editor of the new Religious Educator journal and Devan Jensen as executive editor to professionalize the publications.
+In 2001 the dean of Religious Education, Andrew C. Skinner, asked Richard D. Draper to reorganize the center with Holzapfel as editor of the new Religious Educator journal and Devan Jensen as executive editor to professionalize the publications.
 The RSC created a new advisory board with male and female members from diverse backgrounds with interest in ancient scripture and modern history and doctrine of the LDS Church.
 Draper negotiated a partnership with Covenant Communications to publish RSC materials; that partnership lasted about five years.
-The Religious Educator relied on copyediting by Ted D. Stoddard with design work by Stephen Hales Creative, based in Provo, Utah.
+The Religious Educator relied on copyediting by Ted D. Stoddard and Devan Jensen with design work by Stephen Hales Creative, based in Provo, Utah.
 Holzapfel started a project to digitize past RSC content; initiated translation of selected articles into Spanish, Portuguese, and German; and launched the BYU Religious Education Review magazine.
+In 2024 supervision of the BYU Religious Studies Center transferred to Religious Scholarly Publications.

 Purpose

-Believing church leaders, not scholars, are the ultimate doctrinal authority, the RSC seeks to only add historical, cultural, and linguistic context and to explore new views of the LDS Church's religious tradition.
+Believing that church leaders, not scholars, are the ultimate doctrinal authority, the RSC seeks only to add historical, cultural, and linguistic context and to explore new views of the LDS Church's religious tradition.
 The RSC coordinates and publishes this research in the hopes of growing the body of LDS literature and thought.

 In 1977, as Church Commissioner of Education, Holland told the center that he hoped it would bring dialogue with other cultures and religions, leading to greater understanding, brotherhood, and peace.
 Later, as president of BYU in 1986, Holland recalled that the RSC was established to inform those within the university and the general LDS Church membership.
 In 2008, the RSC began posting its complete library in English and selections in Spanish and Portuguese in order to increase its worldwide presence.